-1. Statute of Limitations for Assessments (G.S.
-105-241.1(e))
+3. Statute of Limitations for Assessments (G.S.
+105-241.8)

 If a return is filed and no fraud is involved, the statute of limitations for an assessment is three years from the date the return was filed or the date the return was due to have been filed, whichever is later.